Do I Have to Go Back to Work After My Workers Compensation Ends?

 What if my Employer Offers Light Duty Work?

-If you have been injured during a physically demanding job, bt are able to do other kinds of work, your employer may offer what is called light duty work.
+If you have been injured during a physically demanding job, bt are able to do other kinds of work, your employer may offer what is called work.
 This work would still need to follow physician recommendations, including how physically demanding the tasks are, how many hours you can work, and other restrictions.

 If your doctor agrees with this light duty work, your employer can look for a position that fits the needs, or modify your current position to remove any danger to aggravating your injury.
 It is also imperative you follow doctors orders and not go above and beyond what you are able to do when performing light duty work.
 If you do not, and you re-injure yourself, it could mean long term damage or further injury.